lnfernux/lnfernux.github.io/_posts/2018-05-03-powershell.md

 UserName       Property   string UserName {get;set;}
 ~~~

-Excuse me?
-SecurePassword still shows up as a securestring, but our Password now is a plain string?
+SecurePassword still shows up as a securestring, but our password now is a plain string?
 What happens if we try to play with that?

 ~~~
 PS C:\> $totallysecurecredentials.GetNetworkCredential().password
 123456
 ~~~

-Oh.
-Okay.
-So don't parse credentials in PowerShell using Get-Credential kids, it's dangerous.
+Cool.